prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 Verdict: 8/10

-## Recap
+## Next

-Ok, this post is already longer than I was expecting and I am only half way there.
+Ok, this post is already longer than I was expecting and I am not finished yet.
 I will finish the investigation in my next post.

 [1]: https://github.com/halgari/clojure-py "Clojure-py"